OpenWebAdvocacy/website/src/posts/break-googles-search-monopoly-without-breaking-the-web.md

 If such a buyer emerged, the benefits of divestment would outweigh the now-mitigated risks.
 To ensure this, **the buyer should make a legally binding commitment to invest in Chromium at a level equivalent to Google’s current annual funding for at least five years**.
 While there is some risk that funding could decline after that period, there is no guarantee that Google itself will continue funding Chromium indefinitely. **Ideally, the buyer should be an entity with a strong financial interest in the long-term success of the web.**

-Notably, if the new owner were able to sell 50% of its search default placement to Google, this would easily cover all ongoing development, maintenance, and web platform research costs while still generating a healthy profit for other ventures while not contributing to majority market share for Google.
+Notably, if the new owner were able to sell 50% of its search default placement to Google, this would easily cover all ongoing development, maintenance, and web platform research costs while still allowing them to generate a healthy profit from other ventures, without contributing to majority market share for Google.

 We appreciate that the DOJ is taking these concerns seriously and acknowledging the importance of a viable future for Chromium and the open web in its Revised Final Judgment Proposal, which now requires an evaluation of the buyer’s business and investment plans, including those for the open-source Chromium project.
 The proposal states: